-If you feel your age is a concern, do reach out to a mentor.
-Ask a wise, experienced person question, gaining valuable insights into how to build yourself and your skills.
+If you feel your age is a concern, contact a mentor.
+Ask a wise, experienced person questions, gaining valuable insights into how to build yourself and your skills.

 This will put you on the right track.
-More so, even if you have been an entrepreneur for a while, having a mentor will allow you to learn so much more.
-You can use such information to improve your business, and save you time.
+More so, even if you have been an entrepreneur for a while, having a mentor will allow you to learn much more.
+You can use such information to improve your business and save you time.

-One of the key elements of success is writing up comprehensive business plans.
+One of the critical elements of success is writing up comprehensive business plans.
 Such writing demands literacy skills.

 But why are meticulous business plans so indispensable?
-Firstly, they offer you a structure to refer back to should you feel disorganized about anything you have planned.
+They offer a structure to refer back to should you feel disorganized about anything you have planned.

-Thirdly, lenders will see your business plan if you apply for loans − whether or not you get your loan may depend greatly on your business plan.
+Lenders will see your business plan if you apply for loans − whether or not you get your loan may depend significantly on your business plan.